Nusaib/api-testing-postman/week1_reqres/README.md

 ---

 ## 🔮 Next Step
-- Integrasi test case ke dalam **automation framework** (RestAssured/Playwright).
+- Integrate the test cases into an **automation framework** (RestAssured/Playwright).
-- Generate report hasil testing.
+- Generate detailed test result reports.
-- Publish project ke GitHub sebagai portofolio QA Automation.
+- Publish the project on GitHub as part of the **QA Automation portfolio**.